DejavuForensics/mELM/README.md

 -	In the path **dataset/dataset/regression/sinc_train**, you can see the structure of the repository as shown in Fig. 7.
     - **First column**: floating value to be estimated.
     - **Second column**: input attribute (neuron).
 This is a didactic and hypothetical database.
 A real application could have hundreds of input neurons.
 -     At the end of learning (training), the ELM neural network will be capable of prediction.
 The ELM will estimate a floating value from a given input neuron.
+-    The "mELM" package has a didactic dataset for prediction.
+It follows the methodology of the creators of ELM.
+However the authorial structure allows people to experiment with databases in real-world situations.
+These follow the structure shown in Figure \ref{fig:8_71}.
+In prediction problems, the second column must be a floating value.
+We only use classes in pattern recognition.
+-    You can use databases from [Kaggle](https://www.kaggle.com/) or [UCI](https://archive.ics.uci.edu/datasets).
+Search for repositories on their websites that specialize in predicting and analyzing time series.
 -    In the console, use the extreme neural network in didatic repository.
 Here's an example:
 ```
 python melm.py -tr dataset/dataset/regression/sinc_train -ts dataset/dataset/regression/sinc_test -ty 1 -nh 500 -af dilation -v